skye-cyber/DistriChat/README.md

 1. **Monitor Nodes**: View status of all distributed nodes
 2. **Manage Rooms**: Oversee chat room creation and usage
 3. **User Management**: Administer user accounts and permissions
+4. **Approve** new node Registration

 ## Distributed Architecture

 ### Node Registration
 1. Nodes register with the central server
 2. Server maintains node health and load information
-3. New chat rooms are assigned to the least loaded node
+3. New chat rooms are assigned to the least loaded node - this keeps nodes within their capacities

 ### Message Flow
 1. User sends message → Central server